mozilla/persona/docs/TESTING.md

-Developer tests should be run before commiting code.
+Developer tests should be run before committing code.
 There are two test suites.

   # `npm test`